-ON THIS PAGE: You will find a basic drawing of the main body parts affected by this disease.
-To see other pages, use the menu.
+ON THIS PAGE: You will find a basic drawing of the main body parts affected by non-small cell lung cancer (NSCLC).
+Use the menu to see other pages.

 The next section in this guide is Risk Factors and Prevention.
-It explains what factors may increase the chance of developing this disease.
-Or, use the menu to choose another section to continue reading this guide.
+It describes the factors that may increase the chance of developing NSCLC.
+Use the menu to choose a different section to read in this guide.